SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    detached tasks --> task handles

    ... defer UnsafeCurrentTask and similar to the stdlib reference

-   task have deadlines, not timeouts
-   "now + 20 ms"

    tasks support cancellation --
    basically, you just ask "was this work cancelled?"